-- 1. Except where technically not possible, all passwords should meet the following minimum standards - o be at least eight alphanumeric characters long. - contain digits or punctuation characters as well as letters (e.g., 0-9, +?.\^\\$ () [ ] { } /~!\@ # & =, -) NOTE: other special characters cannot be used in passwords for most Rhodes systems. - o contain both upper and lower case characters (e.g., a-z, A-Z). - o not be a word in any dictionary, language, slang, dialect, jargon, etc. - o not be solely based on easily guessed personal information, birthdays, names of family members, pets, etc. - 2.
+- 1. Except where technically not possible, all passwords should meet the following minimum standards - o be at least eight alphanumeric characters long. - o contain digits or punctuation characters as well as letters (e.g., 0-9, +? . ^ \\$ () [] { } / ~ ! \ @ # & = , -) NOTE: other special characters cannot be used in passwords for most Rhodes systems. - o contain both upper and lower case characters (e.g., a-z, A-Z). - o not be a word in any dictionary, language, slang, dialect, jargon, etc. - o not contain easily guessed personal information, birthdays, names of family members, pets, etc. - o not be a your username reversed - 2.
 To help prevent identity theft, personal or fiscally useful information such as identity or credit card numbers should never be used as a user ID or a password. - 3.
 All passwords are to be treated as sensitive information and should therefore never be written down or stored on-line unless adequately secured.
 NOTE: Do not use the password storage feature offered on Windows or other operating systems or web browsers unless encrypted with a master password.
-These features can create a password file that is vulnerable to hackers. - 4.
+These features can create a password file that is vulnerable to hackers.
+Never select "remember password". - 4.
 Suitable encrypted password stores such as Password Safe are strongly recommended.
 If you are unsure please contact support@ru.ac.za for advice. - 5.
-Passwords together with user login details should not be inserted into email messages or other forms of electronic communication. - 6.
+Passwords together with user login details should not be inserted into email messages or other forms of electronic communication even where support is required from the I&TS Division.
+Support staff will require that you are present to log on to any account with your details.
+You are reminded that an email to support@ru.ac.za creates a ticket in which your password is visible if you have inserted it in the email. - 6.
+I&TS must also ensure that they do not put passwords within RT Tickets. - 7.
 Never reveal your password to a Support consultant.
-You should always type in the password yourself. - 7.
-Passwords that could be used to access sensitive information should be encrypted in transit. - 8.
-The same password should not be used for access needs external to Rhodes (e.g., online banking, benefits, etc.). - 9.
+You should always type in the password yourself. - 8.
+Passwords that could be used to access sensitive information should, where possible, be encrypted in transit. - 9.
+The same password must not be used for access to any service external to Rhodes (e.g., online banking, benefits, etc.).
+When you register for a web site or online app and use your Rhodes email address, never use the same password as your actual email password.
+Keep your email/internet password unique, generate different passwords for Facebook, Twitter, banking, Takealot etc. - 10.
 It is recommended that passwords be changed at least every six months.
-This may be enforced on some systems. - 10.
+This may be enforced on some systems. - 11.
 When a forced password change occurs, previous passwords should not be reused.
-This may be enforced on some systems. - 11.
+This may be enforced on some systems. - 12.
 Individual passwords should not be shared with anyone, including administrative assistants or IT administrators.
-Shared passwords used to protect network devices, shared folders or files require a designated individual to be responsible for the maintenance of those passwords, and that person will ensure that only appropriately authorized employees have access to the passwords. - 12.
-If a password is suspected to have been compromised, it should be changed immediately. - 13.
-Password cracking or guessing may be performed on a periodic or random basis by systems administration staff in the Information & Technology Services Division or its delegates with the cooperation and support from the appropriate system administrator.
-If a password is guessed or cracked during one of these scans, the password owner will be required to change it immediately.
+Shared passwords used to protect network devices, shared folders or files require a designated individual to be responsible for the maintenance of